GuanxingLu/SEU-beamer-latex-slide/README.md

 # Overleaf Template
 Coming Soon!

-# Acknowledgements
+# How to use
-This repository is based on [THU-Beamer-Theme](https://github.com/Trinkle23897/THU-Beamer-Theme), and you may refer to it for more details about the code.
+- Overleaf: Download the whole project zip and upload it to Overleaf, note that you need to set the compiler to XeLaTeX in Overleaf Menu.